hyperhyperspace/home/README.md

-# Hyper Hyper Space Starter Project (typescript)
+# A Home Space

-This is an empty project you can use to create a new space type for Hyper Hyper Space.
-Replace the SomeSpace class with your space's root class, customize startSync / stopSync there, and add any support types you need.
+A Home Space enables you to:

+  - Save your identity, social profile and contacts on Hyper Hyper Space.
+  - Store and organize your spaces, and share them with others.
+  - Keep all of the above synchronized across your devices.

+This repo contains the datatypes that implement home spaces on Hyper Hyper Space.

+This is WIP.